 Sarah Sidwell, At-Large District: I have lived in Moab off and on all of my life.
-I am a graduate of Grand County High School, and my youngest will graduate, Class of 2017.
-I have done everything from waiting tables, to working retail and cleaning rooms and currently do marketing and guiding at Tag-A-Long Expeditions.
+I am a graduate of Grand County High School, and my youngest will graduate class of 2017.
+I have done everything from waiting tables to working retail and cleaning rooms and currently do marketing and guiding at Tag-A-Long Expeditions.

 Rachel Nelson, District 5: I attended high school in Columbia, Maryland, and then moved out West to get a B.S. at UC Davis.
-I received an M.S. at the University of Arizona in 2005.
+I received a M.S. at the University of Arizona in 2005.
 Since then, I have been living and working in Moab.
 I started off as a mountain bike guide for Escape Adventures and now I teach as an adjunct professor in the Recreation Resource Management Department at USU-Moab.

 Describe any previous public service or community involvement.

 Curtis Wells: I’m very passionate about sports and I love to play and coach baseball, football and basketball.
 Kids are very impressionable, and coaching allows for positive influences and lessons.
 I’ve also been the chairman of the Grand County Republican Party since 2015.